 Administrative Support (Approximately 80%)

-- Coordinate GCB team planning and team meetings, including agendas, travel (when applicable), workshops and convenings, and logistical arrangements as required.
+- Organize and coordinate logistics for meetings, events, and retreats, including agendas, travel (when applicable), workshops and convenings, and logistical arrangements as required.

-- Manage all program consultant contracts, coordinating with finance as required.
+- Manage program consultant contracts, tracking and updating status and coordinating with Finance as required.

-- Assist team members with administrative needs related to grantmaking, capacity building, and programmatic work, e.g. preparing and extending consultancy contracts, coordinating and scheduling grantee meetings, drafting email responses to grantees or prospective grantseekers, etc.
+- Assist team members with administrative needs related to grantmaking, capacity building, and programmatic work.
+Prepare and extend contracts, coordinate and schedule grantee meetings, draft email responses to grantees or prospective grantseekers, etc.

-- Assist the GCB team with organizing bi-monthly updates to grantees, sending grantees timely information, notetaking on grantee calls, and supporting grantmaking processes, as needed.
+- Assist the GCB team with organizing updates to grantees, sending grantees timely information, notetaking on grantee calls, and supporting grantmaking processes as needed.

-- Organize files, reference materials, mailing lists, information from GIFTS and other databases.
+- Organize files, reference materials, mailing lists, and information from GIFTS and other databases.

 Programmatic Support (Approximately 20%)

-- Support and participate in grantmaking process, including the preparation of materials, reviewing proposals, supporting grantee relationships building, and conducting site visits together with GCB team members.
+- Support and participate in grantmaking process, including material preparation, proposal review, grantee relationship building, and site visits together with GCB team members.

-- Assist the team as needed with tracking grantee work and outcomes, including reviewing grant reports, participating in meetings with grantees, and tracking news and research and outcomes related to grantees.
+- Assist the team as needed with tracking grantee work and outcomes, including reviewing grant reports, participating in meetings with grantees, and tracking news, research and outcomes related to grantees.

-- Conduct research related to field developments, opportunities related to grantmaking, and other projects requested by the Vice President of Strategy and Programs.
+- Support web-based research related to philanthropy, social movements, opportunities related to grantmaking, and other projects requested by the Sr. Director of GCB.

 - Track and maintain grantee progress reports and victories for reporting and communications.